rashokanand/wrangling_twitter_data/data_wrangling_report.md

 In addition to this, Udacity also have given an image predictions dataset.
 This consists a prediction of the breed of dog from the image posted using an image classification algorithm.
 The data consists of 3 predictions for each image and the confidence level of each prediction.

+There is some missing data in the twitter archive dataset though.
+Some of the notable omissions are favorite counts and retweet counts.
+The process of obtaining of these indicators and the overall cleaning for tidyness and quality issues *is* the project.
+This is further followed by a report on a few insights and visualizations created using the cleaned data.

+## The Gather step

+The twitter_archive_enhanced dataset was provided as a csv, which I imported using the pandas.read_csv method.
+And the same goes for the image predictions dataset as well.
+The dataset was a tsv - Tab separated values - file, so '\t' was passed to the 'sep' argument in the read_csv method.
+The downloading part of the image predictions file was done programmatically as instructed in the project requirements.
+The link was provided, which was queried using the requests library's get function.

+Using Tweepy - an easy to use python library to access the twitter API - each twitter id is queried for all the tweet related data.
+Using Tweepy was fairly straightforward, however obtaining the API 'key(s)' - that are needed to access the API - was not.
+It entails creating a developer account at [developer.twitter.com](developer.twitter.com), and then creating an app.
+It asks for several details related to usage and data privacy if the app is developed and used.

+Each twitter id's queried data comes as a json formatted text string.
+I used the json.dump(s) method to store the so received dataset.
+All the so downloaded text data was dumped using the json.dump method to tweet-json.txt.

+Then using pandas to import and create a pandas dataframe of the so downloaded data.
+I decided to only keep the favorite and retweet counts for each tweet id.
+More on this later, during the assess and clean steps.

+## The Assess step